drmikeh/cheats-and-recipes/content/cheat/iterm2.md

 <!--more-->

-> NOTE: The following cheats were taken from `https://gist.github.com/squarism/ae3613daf5c01a98ba3a`.
+> NOTE: The following cheats were taken from Chris Dillon's [gist](https://gist.github.com/squarism/ae3613daf5c01a98ba3a).

 ## What is iTerm2?